- Search The Registry

 - My Account

 *Emma Clarissa Clement was born on this date in 1874.
 She was a Black theological educator.

-Clement lived in Louisville, KY., and was a lifetime partner with the ministry of her husband.
-At 71, she got recognition the honor by the Golden Rule Foundation.
-Clement was the mother of Rufus E. Clement, late President of Atlanta University, and Ruth E. Clement Bond and five other children.
+Clement lived in Louisville, KY., and was a lifetime partner with her husband's ministry.
+At 71, she got the recognition of the honor by the Golden Rule Foundation.
+Clement was the mother of Rufus E. Clement, the late President of Atlanta University, Ruth E. Clement Bond, and five other children.
 All of her children graduated from Livingston College.

 Also, Emma C. Clement Elementary School in Atlanta is named after her.
 Emma Clement died in 1952.